Reserve Bank keeps NZ official cash rate at 1.5 pct

-The Reserve Bank has kept its official cash rate at 1.5 per cent, in line with market expectations, but said more cuts may be needed.
+The Reserve Bank has kept its official cash rate at 1.5 per cent, in line with market expectations, but confirmed that more cuts may be in the pipeline.

 "Given the weaker global economic outlook and the risk of ongoing subdued domestic growth, a lower OCR may be needed over time to continue to meet our objectives," the bank said in a statement.

-The bank cut the rate to its current record low on May 8.
+The bank cut the rate to its current record low on May 8 and some econonists predict another cut could take place in August.

 The central bank said domestic growth has slowed over the past year, although it noted that construction activity strengthened in the March 2019 quarter.